 Noelia Molina is a psychotherapist, lecturer and researcher.
 Her primary background was in Biomedical Sciences and Molecular Pathology.
 She worked for 17 years as a Medical Scientist (accredited by The Academy of Clinical Science and Laboratory Medicine in Dublin) in various laboratory disciplines in Dublin.
 Having worked in private practice as an accredited psychotherapist (NAPCP) for 13 years, she has specialised in maternal mental health and had run therapeutic maternal groups.

 She has been engaged in spirituality studies for more than a decade now.
 Having studied for an Adult Diploma and a Higher Diploma in Spirituality at the Milltown Institute, she went on to complete a PhD in Spirituality at All Hallows College, Dublin City University, where she investigated the transition to motherhood as spiritual process.
 Her book based on her dissertation has been published by Routledge.
 At All Hallows College (Dublin City University) she delivered MA modules in Contemplative Psychology and Spiritual Autobiography.
 Currently, she is a part-time lecturer in the MA in Applied Spirituality which is accredited by Waterford Institute of Technology and hosted and supported by the Spirituality Institute for Research and Education (SpIRE) in Dublin.
-She teaches awareness and attentiveness skills, spiritual accompaniment, research modules and also supervises MA dissertations.
+She teaches awareness and attentiveness skills, spiritual accompaniment skills, research modules and also supervises MA dissertations.
 She has wide experience giving workshops in spirituality and researching spiritual and religious issues in Ireland.